Insights, Products

-SMS verification explained: what it is and how it works
+SMS verification explained: What it is and how it works

 What is SMS verification?

 SMS text verification is a security process that uses Short Message Service (SMS) to confirm the identity of an end user during online transactions, account logins, or other sensitive activities.
-It’s commonly used by websites, apps, banks, and social networks to double-check a user’s identity.
+It’s widely used by websites, apps, banks, and social networks to double-check a user’s identity.

 • SMS authentication encompasses the broader use of text messages to confirm a user’s identity.